Junjie-Chu/CompSci_4/CommunityAnalysis/utilize/Readme.md

 # Introduction to different functions
 Example of each fucntion could be found in example folder.
 If the intro is not enough, there are some more detailed comments in the source code.
+Codes for visualization, modularity, etc. are embedded in the community detection algorithm function, pay attention to the comment out section in the source code if you want them.
 ## utilize_general_CommunityDetectionMethods_unweighted.py
 1. Clique Percolation algorithm：community_detection_PC(i,pos,G_AM)
 2. Unweighted Louvain: community_Louvain(i,G)